Budget 2023: A Profound Miss for the Right to Housing

 And yet, Budget 2023 makes no progress to this end.

 It’s clear that the National Housing Strategy needs to be revised urgently to include a stronger human rights-based approach, as legislated under the NHSA.
-This means, among other measures, imposing strong affordability criteria and tenant protections across all policies and programs, and allocating a significant amount of these Strategy funds towards non-market housing—because public funds should go towards public good and not profit.
+This means, among other measures, imposing strong affordability criteria and tenant protections across all policies and programs, and allocating a significant amount of these Strategy funds towards non-market housing—because public funds should go towards public good.

 In terms of improving accountability, it will also be important for Canada to, among other measures, track and publish the impact of government housing investments on marginalized populations, to make sure our policies are actually meeting those in greatest need (using tools like HART’s needs assessment).
 This aligns with recent critiques expressed by the Auditor General of Canada, who found that the “Canada Mortgage and Housing Corporation [who administer the NHS] did not know who was benefiting from its initiatives.”